youngd24/MIDIDeck/README.md

 The design is as dead simple as possible so it's easy to build, total cost is under $20 (likely less).

 Full docs [here](https://youngd24.github.io/MIDIDeck/)

+A YouTube video that describes this is [here](https://youtu.be/XT2bshyCDlI)